-Tip: Outer Banks traffic information and directions to the Outer Banks.
+Tip: Before heading out, check Outer Banks traffic information and review directions to the Outer Banks.

 Tip: Check out our Seaside Kids page for kid-friendly activities, coloring pages, puzzles, word activities, Mad Libs, road trip games and more.

 Plan For Your PetsSome people may prefer to leave their pets at home during their vacation, but for those who want to bring their furry friends along to their pet-friendly vacation rental, there are some special considerations.
 Pets should be kept in carriers when traveling.
 It's safer for the driver if there's not an animal crawling around the car and it's safer for the pet in the case of an accident.
 Before you leave on your trip, make sure that your dog comfortable.
 Help your pet get used to the carrier by taking it on a series of short drives, gradually increasing the length of time spent in the car.
 Hopefully, this preparation will prevent your companion from experiencing anxiety and carsickness to help reduce stress for both of you.